tiffanyposs/understandingJS/README.md

 ###Closures

-Closures are when you return a function but the namespace still exists from the orginal function.
-This allows you to call the top level function and pass it a variale, which then can be used later when you call the returned function.
+Closures are when you return a function but the namespace still exists from the original function.
+This allows you to call the top level function and pass it a variable, which then can be used later when you call the returned function.

 See below `greet` function returns a function.
 You can pass a variable and set it to a variable, then call the internal function.
 See how `frenchGreet("Tiffany")` returns "Bonjour Tiffany".